The Best Radon Detector to Make Your Home Safer

 Short-Term Radon Test Kits

-The short-term tests measure radon levels in a range of two to 90 days.
-These tests can be helpful for an immediate assessment and can be used to determine the initial Purpose of testing.
+Short-term tests measure radon levels over 2 to 90 days.
+These tests can help with an immediate assessment and determine the initial Purpose of testing.
 Short-term tests can be classified into:

 Charcoal Containers are most commonly used for 2-7 days.